Intel-bigdata/OAP/oap-shuffle/RPMem-shuffle/README.md

 Shuffle RPMem extension for Spark (AKA.
 RPMem shuffle extension, previously Spark-PMoF) depends on multiple native libraries like libfabrics, libcuckoo, PMDK.
-This enabling guide covers the installing process for the time being, but it might change as the install commands and related dependency packages for the 3^rd^ party libraries might vary depends on the OS version and distribution you are using.
+This enabling guide covers the installing process for the time being, but it might change as the install commands and related dependency packages for the 3rd party libraries might vary depending on the OS version and distribution you are using.
 Yarn, HDFS, Spark installation and configuration is out of the scope of this document.

 ## <a id="rpmem-shuffle-extension-introduction"></a>1.
 RPMem shuffle extension introduction

 Intel Optane DC persistent memory is the next-generation storage at memory speed.
-It close the performance gap between DRAM memory technology and traditional NAND SSDs.
+It closes the performance gap between DRAM memory technology and traditional NAND SSDs.
 Remote Persistent Memory extends PMem usage to new scenario, lots of new usage cases & value proposition can be developed.